Specify your list of target genes or sequences by either pasting them into the text box or using the file upload option.

 We recommend that you perform several analyses, varying the selected search region level for each analyses.
 Using mouse as an example, you might start with the default of 5,000/5,000 bp, and then examine how the over-representaiton analyses change between shorter and longer search regions by comparing the results from 2,000/2,000 bp and 10,000/10,000 bp for another.

 You can specify the number of results to be returned.
 The default is to return all results, but you can specify to return only the top 5, 10 or 20 results.
-You can also specify to return all results which score above a given Z-score and Fisher score threshold.
+You can also specify to return all results which score above a given Z-score and Fisher score threshold (or KS p-value for seq-based analysis).
 In cases where anything other than the "All" option is specified, the top scoring results are based on which scoring method was chosen in the "Sort results by" section.
 Also, in those cases, those results that are not returned, are lost, even those results that scored highly in the other scoring measure.

 We recommend using the default of "all results", as selecting less than "all" does not increase the speed of the analysis.
 Once you have the results file, you can manually filter the scores yourself.

-Results can be sorted by either Z-score or Fisher score.
+Results can be sorted by either Z-score or Fisher score (and KS p-value for seq-based analysis).
 The sort order lists the top scoring over-represented TFBS at the top of the list.
 The sort order is not permanent, and can be changed once the analysis is complete and the results page is displayed.

 The results are returned in a table format, preceded by a summary of the input parameters and the GC composition of the target and background sequences used in the analysis.
 The results can be downloaded in a tab delimited file format (link is provided at the bottom of the table).
 Those results that do not have any hits in the background genes/sequences are flagged with a warning.